What Do You Really Want in Your Master Bedroom Suite?

 A number of homeowners also include a fireplace in the design of their first-floor master suite to make the perfect “getaway” place cozy and warm.

 This bright and airy main-level master suite of a 2-story, 5-bedroom Colonial home (top) features a fireplace, floor-to-ceiling windows, and a sitting area.
 The floor plan layout (bottom) maps out the terrace – accessible from the sitting room – the master bath, and his and her closets (Plan #106-1185).

 2. Sitting Area

 The ideal spot to relax and unwind in the master suite is the sitting area.
 Put in some comfortable chairs, and you can curl up with a good book on a lazy Sunday afternoon or a rainy day.
 With a small desk or a computer table, you don’t have to move to the home office to do some work.

 An arched entryway leads to a cozy sitting area in this master suite of a 2-story, 5-bedroom luxury Mediterranean style house plan.
-The muted lighting adds to the calm and serenity in the suite (Plan #175-1073).
+The muted lighting adds to the suite's calm and serenity (Plan #175-1073).